ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Each JWP payload is processed in order and signed as a JWS body using the issuer's Ephemeral Key.
 The resulting JWS signature value unencoded octet string is appended to the JWP proof.

-The proof value as an octet string will have a total length that is the sum of the fixed length of the issuer protected header signature plus the fixed length of each of the payload Ephemeral Key signatures.
-For example, the signature for the ES256 algorithm is 64 octets and for a JWP with five payloads the total proof value length would be `64 * (1 + 5) = 384` octets).
+### Proof

+The proof value is an octet string array.
+The first entry is the unencoded signature of the issuer protected header, with each additional entry being a unencoded ephemeral key signature of an issued payload.

 ### Presentation Protected Header